juno-gachon/coin_recognizer/README.md

 #### Result
 ---
 The results are pretty decent even though not perfect.
 There are limitations in recognition when coins are present alongside bills, so it's not flawless.
-However, ultimately, you can measure the amounts of bills and coins in the image, as shown in the photo.
+However, ultimately, you can measure the amounts of bills and coins in the image, as shown in the photo.<br></br>

 ![coin_recognization result](https://github.com/juno-gachon/coin_recognizer/blob/master/image/coin_result.jpg)

 ![bill_recognization_result](https://github.com/juno-gachon/coin_recognizer/blob/master/image/bill_result.jpg)
+<br></br>

 #### The problem we were facing when we developed or what features we wanted to add later
 ---